Skip to content

 Summary

 Animation effects are the visual transitions that occur when you interact with Windows 11.
-By using the Accessibility menu, you can toggle these effects to suit your needs.
+You can use the Accessibility menu to toggle these effects.
 Turning them off can make your computer feel more responsive, while keeping them on provides a more fluid and visually appealing experience.

 Was this guide helpful?